 Succulents have demonstrated a wide tolerance to the fungi that cause leaf and stem spots.
 For the most part, these fungi are harmless, although they can disfigure landscape plants pretty severely.
 Shallow tan lesions appear on susceptible plants, creating a permanent stippling or spotting.
 In the landscape, replacing the plant with a more resistant cultivar may be warranted, or spots can simply be tolerated, as they do very little damage despite their appearance.
 Heavily infested succulents may spread spots to other plants, but generally, fungicide is not recommended.

 Anthracnose is caused by fungi in the genus Colletotrichum and affects a wide range of cacti and succulents.
-It often appears as a moist tan colored rot with red, orange or pink pustules on the surface.
-Spots start small, but expand rapidly on both leaves and crowns.
+It often appears as a moist tan-colored rot with red, orange, or pink pustules on the surface.
+Spots start small but expand rapidly on both leaves and crowns.
 Once a succulent is infected, the only treatment is removal and destruction of affected leaves.
-Anthracnose can be spread through contaminated pots or soils, so tools and pots require thorough disinfecting and garden soil is not reusable.
-Application of copper fungicide may help to destroy fungal bodies.
+Anthracnose can be spread through contaminated pots or soils, so tools and pots require thorough disinfecting, and garden soil is not reusable.
+The application of copper fungicide may help to destroy fungal bodies.

 Root and Crown Rots